canalplus/rx-player/doc/api/Typescript_Types.md

   - `ISupplementaryImageTrackOption`: type for an element of the `supplementaryImageTracks` array, which is an optional property given to `loadVideo`.

-  - `IDefaultAudioTrackOption`: type for the `defaultAudioTrack` property optionally given to `loadVideo`.

-  - `IDefaultTextTrackOption`: type for the `defaultAudioTrack` property optionally given to `loadVideo`.

   - `INetworkConfigOption`: type for the `networkConfig` property optionally given to `loadVideo`.